Tonk1A/OnlyFace-capture_random_one/README.md

-# Face Capture Project
+# OnlyFace™ - Face capture and randomly select Project

 ## Overview

 This project captures faces from a webcam feed, detects them using `dlib`, and assigns a unique ID to each face.
-Detected faces are saved as images in the `images` directory.
+Detected faces are saved as images in the `images` directory then randomly select only one.

+## Control

+press "q" to stop and quit Onlyface press "c" to clear captured faces list
+(WIP)press "r" to randomly select one of the capture faces

 ## Requirements